THOMASELOVE/432-classes-2024/projectA/plans.md

 30 | Elizabeth Schultheis | Assessing the Risk of C.O.P.D.
 Utilizing Smoking Habits and Asthma | BRFSS 2022 | 1200 x 8 | 20
 34 | Liz Stanley | Predictors of BMI and Cervical Cancer Screening | BRFSS 2022 | 1200 x 9 | 20

-## Plans which must be Revised, due Sunday 2024-02-18 at 9 PM to Canvas
+## Plans where I need to see a Revision, which is due Sunday 2024-02-18 at 9 PM to Canvas

-- See your email and Canvas for details.
+- See your email and Canvas for details on what I want to see in your revision, and related feedback.
+- If your title below is in bold, change your title to this one, or to one that I will like better than this one.
+- Submit your revised work in the same place on Canvas where you submitted it the first time.
 - Plans that require revision will eventually receive scores of 16-18, out of 20 possible points.

 .. | Investigator(s) | Title (bold means Dr. Love changed the title) | Data | dim